 Use kind words and actions.
 Give compliments often to your spouse.
 Let them know they look beautiful or handsome today.
 Give them an extra long hug and a kiss.
 If you want something done, ask graciously.
 Do not nag.
 No one wants a nagging wife or husband, and no one wants a mean one either.
 Kindness is always the way to go.

 Having gratitude is an essential habit to have when it comes to achieving a successful marriage.
 Say thank you when your husband does a kind gesture or says something sweet, or when he comes home from a hard days work, for providing for the family.
 Only two little words, yet they have such a huge impact.
 You are letting him know that all the work and effort he is doing is being noticed and appreciated.

 Know When to Pause

 Life gets busy.
 The dishes need to get done, the laundry needs ironing, and the living room is a mess.
 No matter what is on your ‘to do’ list, know that it’s okay to press ‘pause.’
 Let the dishes sit for an extra 30 minutes, and the laundry can wait till tomorrow.
-So what if there are pillows on the floor and dirty paw prints on the couch.
 Leave it.
 Nothing is more important to get done then spending time with your spouse.
 All those things can wait, but time is precious, and life is short, so spend as much time as you possibly can with each other.